 If you dig into the writing careers available in the video game industry, you’d see that the opportunities are mostly divided into two:

-- Script writing is involved in the video game development itself.
+- Writing FOR video games.
+These writers are involved in the development of the video game itself.
 These writers are awesome storytellers and would excel in adding words, stories, expressions to 3D graphics of the game.

-Both types of writing would require you to play as many video games as you can.
+Both types of writing would require you to play as many video games as you can and learn about them as much as you can.
+If you’re not passionate or knowledgeable enough about video games, it’s going to show in your writing.

-Story-based games can be exceptionally complicated with infinite possibilities of script, depending on what the gamer chooses in the game.
+Story-based games can be exceptionally complicated with near-infinite possibilities of scripts and gameplay, depending on what the gamer chooses in the game.

 - Understanding how strings work.
-Script writing a video game isn’t like any kind of writing.
-You’d have to collaborate with multiple talented people when writing a “text snippet,” or what game programmers know as “string.”
+Scriptwriting a video game isn’t like any kind of writing.
+You’d have to collaborate with multiple talented people when writing a “text snippet,” or what game programmers know as a “string.”
 This string is saved in a text database, which everyone from designer, coder, writer, and even video game testers will use to perfect the game.

-- Knowing the ins and outs of game play.
-As a gamer, you know the strengths and weaknesses of your player.
-You know that the options given to your player, usually as “goals” or “missions”, are what leads you to the plot of a story.
-This type of skill cannot be learned by the book – you’d need background experience from years-worth of gaming to be able to get the point of a story across with the player and game mechanics in mind.
+- Knowing the ins and outs of gameplay.
+As a gamer, you need to know the strengths and weaknesses of your players.
+You know that the options given to your player, usually called “goals” or “missions,” are what lead you to the plot of a story.
+This type of skill cannot be learned by the book; it’s something you learn and experience from years worth of gaming to be able to get the point of a story across with the player and game mechanics in mind.

 - Practice with tools.
 Sites like Twine or Inform are great resources for you to use when practicing how to write creative non-linear fiction.
 There’s also an app called Episode that brings your story to life with ready-made graphics.